ggreer/geoff.greer.fm/_posts/2015-01-15-why-neovim-is-better-than-vim.md

 ### The Alternative

-A couple of months after my disillusionment with Vim, [Thiago Arruguda](https://github.com/tarruda) [submitted a similar patch](https://groups.google.com/d/msg/vim_dev/QF7Bzh1YABU/02-YGr7_sCwJ).
+A couple of months after my disillusionment with Vim, [Thiago de Arruda](https://github.com/tarruda) [submitted a similar patch](https://groups.google.com/d/msg/vim_dev/QF7Bzh1YABU/02-YGr7_sCwJ).
 It was likewise rejected.
 But unlike me, Thiago didn't give up.
 He started [NeoVim](http://neovim.org/) and [created a Bountysource for it](https://www.bountysource.com/teams/neovim).

 Neovim is exactly what it claims to be.
 It fixes every issue I have with Vim: The plugin API.
 The codebase.
 The community.
 The BDFL.